-This year the Festival of Music Archives is enriched by the presence of the English artist Philip Jeck with his live performance at the scenic Sala Arte Povera of the Museo del Novecento.
+Festival of Music Archives 2015 has been enriched by the presence of the English artist Philip Jeck with his live performance at the scenic Sala Arte Povera of the Museo del Novecento.

 Philip Jeck is a composer, choreographer and multimedial artist, whose special feature is to create music through old fragments of vinyl records.

 The English artist attended the Dartington College of Arts and he started composing electronic music in the early eighties.
 His performances include a continuous involvement of the audience, so much so that he won the award of the magazine Time Out for his famous “Vinyl Requiem” played live with 180 turntables.